ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A725 CPU.
 This needs to be enabled for revisions r0p0.
    It is fixed in r0p1.

+-  ``ERRATA_A725_3456106``: This applies errata 3456106 workaround to
+   Cortex-A725 CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+It is still open.

 -  ``ERRATA_A725_3699564``: This applies errata 3699564 workaround to
    Cortex-A725 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is fixed in r0p2.